 |HEAD||Dr. MINOPRIO Paola / email@example.com|

 Chagas’ disease and Sleeping sickness, respectively caused by American and African trypanosomes, are two of the ‘most neglected’ and seriously disabling or life-threatening diseases for which vaccines do not exist and treatments are missing or inadequate.
 Trypanosomes provoke a broad range of disturbances in the host immunological system to circumvent its defense mechanisms.
-The main goals of the team are: 1. to identify and study structural and functional components involved in host–pathogen interactions, primarily those implicated in the mechanisms allowing micro-organisms to escape from the host immune responses; 2. to better understand the biological properties of those components as well as their role in micro-organism development and acquisition of virulence and 3. to develop new reverse genetic tools in American trypanosomes to validate targets for drug development.
+The main goals of the team are: 1. to identify and study structural and functional components involved in host–pathogen interactions, primarily those implicated in the mechanisms allowing micro-organisms to escape from the host immune responses; 2. to better understand the biological properties of those components, as well as their role in micro-organism development and acquisition of virulence and 3. to develop reverse genetic tools in trypanosomes to validate targets for the development of rational therapies.

 Keywords: Chagas’ disease, Trypanosoma cruzi, African trypanosomiasis, Clostridium difficile, B-cell mitogens, proline racemase, hydroxyproline epimerase